 I recommend 20 minutes on a cool and freshly cleaned countertop but if you are in a rush, you can always put them in front of a fan or open door to cut the time in half.

 I have experimented with a couple of different versions of this recipe and have found a lot of success adding nuts to the chocolate mix.
 Walnuts are one of my personal favorites for pairing with chocolate, but you can easily substitute pecans, peanuts, hazelnuts, or macadamia nuts if you are feeling fancy.

 Don’t like nuts or chocolate?
 The batter in this recipe will work well for many cookie bases.
 Sprinkles work great in this recipe if added right on the way into the oven (don’t mix them or the dye normally runs).
 You could also add raisins, though I’m personally not a fan.

-Even with this being a beginner site, we think it’s pretty obvious what you’re going to want to pair these cookies with – either an ice cold glass of milk or some freshly scooped ice cream.
+Even with this being a beginner site, I think it’s pretty obvious what you’re going to want to pair these cookies with – either an ice-cold glass of milk or some freshly scooped ice cream.
 Some less common pairings would be espresso or a creamy homemade milkshake.